sd-omkar/hpc_benchmarks/spmv/charm/README.md

 Please avoid using COO input when possible, as i) in fact the transposed matrix will be read and processed (see above), ii) ASCII files are large in size and slow to read.
 Use `convert.py` for easy and correct conversion to CSR format.

 ### CSR-/binary input (`-I`): ###
-This binary format reflects the internal memory representation of a CSR matrix and thus can be read quickly and comprises small file sizes.
+This binary format reflects the internal memory representation of a CSR matrix and thus can be read quickly and features small file sizes.

 The parser opens input files in binary mode and reads the following values in this order: